-Madison A. Jobe was appointed Senior Vice President and Chief Operating Officer in April 2010.
-He was appointed Vice President of Development in February 2009.
-Prior to joining Pizza Inn, Mr. Jobe was Vice President of Franchise Development for Stockade Companies, LLC from May 2004 to February 2009.
+Madison A. Jobe was appointed Senior Vice President and Chief Development Officer of the Company in April 2010.
+He was appointed Vice President of Development in 2009.
+Prior to joining the Company, Mr. Jobe was Vice President of Franchise Development for Stockade Companies, LLC from 2004 to 2009.
 From 2001 to 2004, Mr. Jobe served as Vice President of Franchise Development for Ruby's Diner, Inc.